sulla80

 Ref: SC 1785.1c

-In the midst of all of this a fellow who named himself Diodorus Tryphon, a former general (strategos) for bother Demetrius I and Alexander Balas, saw an opportunity.
+In the midst of all of this a fellow who named himself Diodorus Tryphon, a former general (strategos) for brother Demetrius I and Alexander Balas, saw an opportunity.
 He took Apamea and Antioch and held on while Demetrius had other more important priorities and eventually declared Alexander Balas' 5-year-old son as Seleucid King Antiochus VI.
-Shen Antiochus VI died - he declared himself King.
+Then Antiochus VI died - he declared himself King.
 His coins read "Basileos Tryphonos Autokrator" loosely translating as King Tryphon "Independent Authority" or "Supreme Commander".

 Seleukid Empire, Tryphon Æ 19mm, Antioch on the Orontes, circa 142-138 BC